Sergey Veselkin: Kickboxing career

 Veselkin faced Gadzhimurad Abdurakhmanov at Fair Fight VII on February 9, 2019.
 He won the fight by unanimous decision, after an extra round was fought.
 Veselkin next faced Mikhail Adelin at Fair Fight VIII on April 21, 2019.
 He won the fight by unanimous decision.

 Veselkin faced the former SUPERKOMBAT light heavyweight champion César Almeida at Fair Fight IX on July 8, 2019.
 He won the fight by unanimous decision, after an extra round was fought.

 Veselkin faced Andrei Chekhonin at Wu Lin Feng 2019: WLF China vs Russia on September 20, 2019.
 He lost the fight by decision.

 Veselkin faced Gadgi Medjidov, who stepped in on two days notice, at Fair Fight XI on March 21, 2021.
 Despite coming into the bout as the favorite, Veselkin lost the fight by a third-round knockout.

 Veselkin was booked to face Andrey Lobanov at Fair Fight XV on August 28, 2021, following a fifteen-month absence from the sport.
 He won the fight by unanimous decision, after an extra round was contested.

-Veselkin faced Andrey Lobanov for the WMC Russia -86kg title at GPRO 37 on April 14, 2022.
+Veselkin faced Andrey Lobanov for the WMC Russia -86 kg title at GPRO 37 on April 14, 2022.
 He won the fight by a fourth-round technical knockout.